darkfeline/dantalian/doc/specs.rst

 actual directory can be renamed, and the symbolic links follow the naming rules as above.
 This feature imposes an extra requirement on the hitagiFS root directory.
-When the root directory path is changed, the symbolic links of all converted directories must be fixed.  hitagiFS provides this functionality.
+When the root directory path is changed, the symbolic links of all converted directories must be fixed.  hitagiFS provides this functionality, but ``hfs fix`` must be called each time.

 FUSE Mount
 ----------